scientific-python/specs/meta-spec-0000.md

 {{< / highlight >}}
 <!-- prettier-ignore-end -->

-While it is recommended that you create a new discussion before creating the PR, you can also leave the discussion number blank.
+Before the PR is merged, you will be asked to create a new discussion (if you haven't already) and to verify that the `discussion` field is correct.
-Before the PR is merged, you will be asked to verify that you've created a new discussion and that the `discussion` field is correct.
+Leave the `draft` field as is and the `endorsed-by` field empty.

 Once the SPEC is in reasonable shape, file a pull request against the [scientific-python/specs](https://github.com/scientific-python/specs)